-Contractor Survey 7 Blanl K -- ------------ -------- -------------------- ---
+Contractor Survey Blank Appendix-1033

+DCHS Contractor Survey on RFP Processes

-The King County Department of Community and Human Services is evaluating our Request for Proposal (RFP) processes and looking to develop more accessible, efficient and effective processes based on best practices.
-As part of this process, we are interested hearing about your experience as a DCHS contractor with county RFPs.
-Thank you for taking the time to fill out this survey, which will help steer our recommendations.
+more King County Department of Community and Human Services is evaluate accessible, efficient and effective processes based on best practices.
+DCHS contractor with county RFPs.
+Thank you for taking the time to f .
+As p art of this process, we are interested hearing about your experience

-Appendiz-D32

-for what program area(s) have you contract past? (pick all that apply) ted with King County, either currently or in
+For what program area(s) have you contrac ted with King County, either currently or in

+the past? (pick all that apply)

 Aging services Information and referral

 Community development Mental Health

 Developmental disabilities Prevention (substance abuse, mental health and/or violence)

 Employment Public Defense

 Homeless services Substance abuse

 Housing (capital) Women's services

 Housing (non-capital) Youth services

-Funding Strategies

 Other (please specify)

+Fun ding Strategies

-2. Sometimes DCHS joins other human services funders into a combined single RFP process.
-Do you prefer this combined RFP process?
+Sometimes DCHS joins other human servicess.
+Do you prefer this combined RFP pr

+- -

-- Strong preference for
+0 Strong preference for

-- O Moderate preference for
+0 Moderate preference for

-- Neutral/No preference
+0 Neutral/No preference

-- O Moderate preference against
+O Moderate preference against

-- O Strong preference against
+0 Strong preference against

-3. Are there other funding sources we should be coordinating with?
+3. 4 3.
+Are there other funding sources we should be coordinating with?
 If so, what are they?

-4. Doy you have any other comments about ho ow RFPs are funded? -- ---- ----- ---------- ----------- ---------- ---------- --------- -------------
+4. Do you have any other comments about how RFPs are funded?